Honduran art: Colonial art (1539–1821)

 Main altarpiece of St.Michael archangel Metropolitan Cathedral.

-Spanish colonial art in Honduras began to develop once the process of conquests and colonization of the territory began to consolidate, although by the middle of the 16th century with the founding of cities by the conquerors, churches began to be built that carried Roman Catholic artistic pieces.
-It must be noted that colonial art was mainly religious but had indigenous elements as a result of the syncretism between the local culture and the European elements of the Spanish settlers.
+Spanish colonial art in Honduras began to develop once the process of conquests and colonization of the territory began to consolidate, although by the middle of the 16th century with the founding of cities by the conquerors, churches, which held Roman Catholic artistic pieces, began to be built.
+Colonial art was mainly religious, but had indigenous elements as a result of the syncretism between the local culture and the European elements of the Spanish settlers.

+Due to the syncretism, Honduras' mid-16th century art scene mainly consisted of art within the New Spanish Baroque style, which was present throughout the viceroyalty of New Spain.
+This offshoot of the Spanish baroque style, a product of the Counter-Reformation, New Spanish Baroque also drew on American elements.
+This style can be found in most of the country's paintings and altarpieces of the time.

+The baroque style in colonial America also had a significant role in the conversion of indigenous peoples to Christianity.
+The Catholic Church, together with the colonial authorities, used baroque art and architecture's mixture of Christian and indigenous art as a tool to attract and evangelize the indigenous populations.

+At the height of Spanish rule, the Hispanic cities of the Americas began to flourish as cultural centers.
+Honduras was no exception to this, with constructions of various churches, monasteries, and other structures important regions, such as Comayagua and Tegucigalpa, giving a more picturesque quality to the cities and allowing them to especially grow artistically and architecturally.
+Training Honduran artists often were taught by Spanish teachers and often took aspects from their style.

 Original plan of the Caxa Real, an example of Spanish colonial architecture.

-The predominant artistic style was baroque as a product of the Counter-Reformation, the artistic style can be found in most paintings of the time, in addition to artistic pieces such as the altarpieces of the cathedrals and churches placed throughout the country. due to the previously mentioned sicretism Honduras was within the artistic style called New Spanish Baroque that was present throughout the viceroyalty of New Spain which was a derivative of the Spanish baroque with American elements.

-The baroque style in colonial America was not only considered an influence of the metropolis but also had a significant role in the conversion of indigenous peoples to Christianity.
-The Catholic Church, together with the colonial authorities, used baroque art and architecture as a tool to attract and evangelize the indigenous populations there because the Spanish-American baroque is characterized by that mixture of elements.

-When Spanish rule was at its greatest point, it was the time when Hispanic cities would begin to flourish as cultural centers.
-Honduras was no exception in the sense that in important cities of the region such as Comayagua and Tegucigalpa, it was possible to see how there was a flourishing. artistic and architectural, since there were constructions of various churches, monasteries, and other structures that gave more picturesque character to the cities.
-On Honduran soil, artistic works such as altarpieces, statues, and paintings were made to decorate religious temples.
-Several artists were trained in the region and in this way the artistic style of their Spanish teachers was transmitted to them.

-During the last decades of the Spanish empire during the late 18th century and early 19th century the influences of other artistic styles such as Rococo (a product of French influence since the Bourbon dynasty would begin to reign the empire from the 18th century) and neoclassical, as an alternative style that sought to vindicate the style of the Greco-Roman cultures in Europe that would later be brought to the European possessions in America.
+During the late 18th century and early 19th century, the last decades of the Spanish empire, the influences of other artistic styles such as Rococo, a product of French influence coming from the Bourbon dynasty that began to reign the Spanish empire from the 18th century, and neoclassical, an alternative style that sought to vindicate the style of the Greco-Roman cultures in Europe.